-The site is classified as Mixed Housing Type Residential per the Oakland General Plan's Land Use and Transportation Element (LUTE).
-This classification is intended to create, maintain, and enhance residential areas typically located near the City's major arterials and characterized by a mix of single-family homes, townhouses, small multi-unit buildings, and neighborhood business where appropriate.
+The site is classified as Detached Unit Residential per the Oakland General Plan's Land Use and Transportation Element (LUTE).
+This classification is intended to create, maintain, and enhance residential areas typically located near the City's major arterials and characterized by detached, single unit structures.
 "Future development within this classification should be primarily residential in character."

 Section 17.128.120 of the City of Oakland Telecommunications Regulations describes the design criteria for wireless facilities.
 In general, these facilities should either be concealed from view or not visible from the public right of way.
-Since the project did not meet either ranked criteria, but did meet criteria C as described also in 17.128.120, an alternative site design study needed to be undertaken.
-The analysis shows that the proposed new pole is similar to other utility poles within same block.
-The proposed antenna and associated related equipment are compatible with and typical of the utility equipment on these poles, the proposed antenna will be extended toward street and away from the home at 1985 Harrington, and painted to match the pole.
-As result, the proposal is consistent telecommunication regulation requirements, in an appropriate location, and of an appropriate design that would not significantly increase negative visual impacts to adjacent neighboring residential properties
+Since the project did not meet either ranked criteria, but did meet criteria C as described above, an alternative site design study needed to be undertaken.
+The analysis shows that the proposed pole will be similar to other utility poles within the same block.
+The proposed antennas and related equipment are compatible with and typical of the utility equipment on these poles.
+Furthermore, the proposed antenna shroud will extend toward the street, be located away from the adjacent homes, and painted to match either the pole or utilities.
+As result, the proposal is consistent telecommunication regulation requirements, is in an appropriate location, and of an appropriate design that would not significantly increase negative visual impacts to adjacent neighboring residential properties